copick/copick-torch/README.md

 See the [docs directory](./docs) for documentation and examples:

 - [Augmentation Examples](./docs/augmentation_examples): Visualizations of various augmentations applied to different classes from the dataset used in the `spliced_mixup_example.py` example.
+- [Simple Dataset Examples](./docs/simple_dataset_examples): Examples of volumes from each class in the dataset used by the `SimpleCopickDataset` class.
+- [Minimal Dataset Examples](./docs/minimal_dataset_examples): Examples of volumes from each class in the dataset used by the `MinimalCopickDataset` class.

 ## Citation